Sgt. Morgan R. French

 On September 9, 1945, Morgan and the other men took a train to Yokohama.
 The next day, they were officially liberated.
 It was at this time that Morgan saw a nurse and could not believe that women were in the army.
 The nurse asked him where he was from.
 When he said Harrodsburg, Kentucky, she hugged him.
 It turned out that she was from Somerset, Kentucky.

-One night, he and several other former POWs snuck out of the hospital.
-They made their way to a local bar.
-When the patrons of the bar learned that they had been Japanese POWs for almost four years, they bought them round after round of drinks.
+One night, he and several other former POWs snuck out of the hospital and made their way to a local bar.
+When the patrons of the bar learned that they had been Japanese POWs, for almost four years, they bought them round after round of drinks.

 Morgan returned to Harrodsburg.
 He remained in the army and did two tour of duties in Korea.
 After he returned home, he married, Maxine Milby, in 1954, and raised a family.
 He retired from the Army in 1962 and went to work as a civilian tank instructor at Ft.
 Knox until he retired in 1984.